English Channel illegal migrant crossings (2018–present): Background

-Numbers
+In 2023 UK Prime Minister Rishi Sunak raised the profile of the channel crossings with his campaign to 'Stop the boats', and his subsequent failed attempt to implement the Conservative Party's planned relocation of migrants and asylum seekers to Rwanda.

+Timeline

+Before 2015 to 2016

+The BBC first reported on small, sporadic numbers of boats with migrants on board arriving off the Kent coast from France in 2015.

+Although there were boats before this they were not seen as an issue.
+Tony Smith said during his time as gold commander for the London 2012 Olympics and head of Border Force, he was unaware of any arrivals by boat and had been "advised that it wasn't a threat" given the difficulty of the currents and activity levels of shipping lanes.
+The focus at the time had been more on arrivals via ferries and lorries, and Smith said that "I think the reason people shifted to the boats was because we'd done quite well in stopping them coming in by other routes".

+Smith said he was "very surprised" to see small boats and dinghies arriving, and speculates that "As soon as the migrants and smugglers realised this was a viable route, they were getting ashore, they weren't being sent back and more started to come."

+BBC South East first reported on a handful of boat arrivals in 2014 and 2015, with around 100 people arriving in 2016 - but at that stage the incidents weren't published by the Home Office.

 2018

-539 refugees and migrants are documented to have "tried to reach Britain on small boats" in 2018; many, however, were intercepted and returned to France.
-434 migrants are known to have made the crossing in small boats in October, November and December 2018, 100 in November 2018, 230 in December.
+The first migrants to have been recorded landing in the UK by small boat as recorded by the government was on 31 January 2018 when seven people crossed in a single boat.
+In 2018, 539 refugees and migrants "tried to reach Britain on small boats."
+Many were intercepted and returned to France.
+As many as 434 migrants are known to have made the crossing in small boats in October, November and December 2018, 100 in November 2018, 230 in December.

 Following the surge in migrant crossing incidents in November and December, on 28 December 2018 the UK Home secretary declared a major incident regarding refugees attempting to cross the channel.

-227 refugees and migrants were intercepted and returned to the continent by French authorities in 2018, "at least" 95 refugees and migrants in December alone.
+As many as 227 refugees and migrants were intercepted and returned to the continent by French authorities in 2018, "at least" 95 refugees and migrants in December alone.
 By way of comparison, 26,547 asylum claims were filed by would be refugees in the UK in 2017.

 2019

 During the course of 2019, almost 1,900 had made the crossing by the end of the year.
 From July to December 2019, an average of approximately 200 people made the crossing per month.